y-z-zhang/net-sync-sym/README.md

 4. random_net.txt

-  The adjacency matrix of a 30-node random network used in examples.m.
+  The adjacency matrix of the 30-node random network used in examples.m.